google/fhir-data-pipes/pipelines/batch/README.md

 The pipeline will use FHIR-Search to fetch data as long as `jdbcModeEnabled` is unset or false.

+- `fhirServerUrl` - The base URL of the source FHIR server.
+Required.
+- `fhirServerUserName` - The HTTP Basic Auth username to access the FHIR server APIs.
+Default: `admin`
+- `fhirServerPassword` - The HTTP Basic Auth password to access the FHIR server APIs.
+Default: `Admin123`
 - `batchSize` - The number of resources to fetch in each API call.
 Default:
   `100`

 ### JDBC input parameters

-JDBC mode is used if `jdbcModeEnabled=true`.
+JDBC mode is used if a JDBC flag is `true`.

-To use JDBC mode, first create a copy of [hapi-postgres-config.json](https://github.com/google/fhir-data-pipes/blob/master/utils/hapi-postgres-config.json) and edit the values to match your database server.
+To use JDBC mode:

+1: Create a copy of [hapi-postgres-config.json](https://github.com/google/fhir-data-pipes/blob/master/utils/hapi-postgres-config.json)
+and edit the values to match your database server.

-Next, include the following parameters:
+2: Enable JDBC mode for your source server:

+- OpenMRS
   - `jdbcModeEnabled=true`
-- `fhirDatabaseConfigPath=./path/to/config.json`
+- HAPI FHIR server

-If you are using a HAPI FHIR server, also include:

   - `jdbcModeHapi=true`
   - `jdbcDriverClass=org.postgresql.Driver`

+3: Specify the path to your config file.

+- `fhirDatabaseConfigPath=./path/to/config.json`

 All JDBC parameters:

+- `jdbcModeHapi` - If true, uses JDBC mode for HAPI FHIR server.
+Default:
+  `false`
-- `jdbcModeEnabled` - If true, uses JDBC mode.
+- `jdbcModeEnabled` - If true, uses JDBC mode for OpenMRS.
 Default: `false`
 - `fhirDatabaseConfigPath` - Path to the FHIR database config for JDBC mode.
   Default: `../utils/hapi-postgres-config.json`
-- `jdbcModeHapi` - If true (with `jdbcModeEnabled`), uses JDBC mode for a HAPI source server.
-Default: `false`
 - `jdbcFetchSize` - The fetch size of each JDBC database query.
 Default: `10000`
 - `jdbcMaxPoolSize` - The maximum number of database connections.
 Default: `50`
 - `jdbcDriverClass` - The JDBC driver to use.
 Should be set to